samuelandersoncodes/kidomart/README.md

 ### Typography

 The Varela (and san-serif as a backup) font was used throughout the website for texts and Suez One for headings.
 These fonts were imported into the style sheet from google fonts.

+### Imagery

+The Website logo was coded with an icon from Font Awesome.
+The placeholder image for user profile picture and images used for product stocking were taken from dummy-profile-pic, Freepik, Burst and PicJumbo which are royalty-free images.

+- HTML
+  - The structure of the Website was developed using HTML as the main language.
+- CSS
+  - The Website was styled using custom CSS in an external file and also with intense use of bootstrap styling.
+- JavaScript
+  - JavaScript was used to make the implement the copyright date and the nav item active switches.
+- Python
+  - Python was the main programming language used for the application alongside the Django Framework.
+- Gitpod
+  - The website was developed using Gitpod IDE
+- GitHub
+  - Source code is hosted on GitHub
+- Git
+  - Used to commit and push code during the development of the Website
+- Font Awesome
+  - This was used for various icons throughout the site
+- Balsamiq
+  - wireframes were created using Balsamiq from https://balsamiq.cloud/
+- Google Fonts
+  - Google fonts was used for the font styling